Louis W. Ballard: Composer and educator

 Ballard's works have also been premiered at prestigious venues such as the Lincoln Center, the Kennedy Center, and the Smithsonian Institution.
-In 1999, he was the first American composer to have a complete concert dedicated to his music at Beethovenhalle in Bonn, Germany, and he was featured as a guest artist, in 2000, at the Salzburg Mozarteum.
+In 1999, he was the first American composer to have a complete concert dedicated to his music at Beethovenhalle in Bonn, Germany, and he was featured as a guest artist, in 2000, at the Salzburg Mozarteum concert hall.
 In 2004, Louis Ballard was inducted into the Oklahoma Music Hall of Fame making it the first time that a symphonic composer was inducted in tandem with pop music artists.
 His music has been featured on radio networks around the world including National Public Radio, Canadian Broadcasting Corporation, British Broadcasting Corporation, Radio France, Deutsche Welle, and Saarländischer Rundfunk.
 Ballard, himself, has been awarded with two honorary doctoral degrees, one from the College of Santa Fe, and the other from William Jewel College, and he has received the National Indian Achievement Award four times.
 In addition, he was awarded with several more awards in honor of his contributions which include: the Distinguished Service Award from the U.S. Central Office of Education, a citation in the U.S. Congressional Record, a Lifetime Musical Achievement Award by the First Americans in the Arts, and the Cherokee Medal of Honor.
 He was also awarded several grants that allowed him to continue his work.
 In addition to a Rockefeller Foundation Grant in 1969, and a Ford Foundation Grant a year later, he has received a total of five grants from the National Endowment for the Arts.

 While working on a newly commissioned piano concerto, Louis W. Ballard died at the age of seventy-five on February 9, 2007, in Santa Fe, New Mexico, after a five-year-struggle against cancer.
 His body was cremated, and his ashes were placed on his mother's grave in Miami, Oklahoma.
-In the years following 1990, Ruth Ballard had been diagnosed with Alzheimer's disease, and her mental health was declining.
+After 1990, Ruth Ballard had been diagnosed with Alzheimer's disease, and her mental health was declining.
 As a result, she had to relinquish her responsibilities as Louis Ballard's manager and publicist.
 In 2001, Ruth was institutionalized due to her progressing condition, remaining under the guardianship of Louis W. Ballard.
 After Louis W. Ballard's death, guardianship of Ruth Ballard went to his son, Louis A. Ballard.
-She died on January 30, 2015, in Santa Fe, New Mexic, and is buried in the Jewish section of Rivera Cemetery.
+She died on January 30, 2015, in Santa Fe, New Mexico, and is buried in the Jewish section of Rivera Cemetery.
 Though she was neither observant nor affiliated with a synagogue, the son felt that, because of her Jewish ancestry, she deserved a burial ceremony that was as close to a traditional Jewish burial ceremony as possible.

 Ballard left behind the following credo: "It is not enough to acknowledge that Native American Indian music is merely different from other music.
 What is needed in America is an awakening and reorienting of our total spiritual and cultural perspectives to embrace, understand, and learn from the Aboriginal American and what motivates his musical and artistic impulses."